Georgene Louis: Personal life

 Louis had her daughter when she was a sophomore in high school.
 As of 2021, they lived in Albuquerque, New Mexico.

 On February 14, 2022, Louis was booked into a Santa Fe County jail on an Aggravated DWI charge, in addition to being charged with "speeding, driving without insurance and failing to show proof of registration."
+In June 2022, Louis pleaded no contest to one charge of DWI.
+The other charges were dropped.
+She was sentenced to 24 hours of community service.
+Additionally, Louis also must comply with drug and alcohol screening, attend an education program on DWI laws, and install an ignition interlock device in her vehicle.

 On April 4, 2022, New Mexico's State Ethics Commission ruled that Louis broke the New Mexico's Governmental Conduct Act by informing the arresting officer that she was a Legislator, and showing him her Government vehicle plates and that this was an attempt to obtain preferential treatment from a police officer.
 She agreed to pay $250, equivalent to a civil fine, in order to prevent answering the charge in court.